-ICTs & society Interactions of ICTs and society, e.g., social media use and self- esteem; information seeking and COVID-19 beliefs and knowledge formation during COVID-19.
+ICTs & society Interactions of ICTs and society, e.g., social media use and self-esteem; information seeking and COVID-19 beliefs; community impacts of ICTs.
 Digital equity and inclusion Several projects focus on broadband access and quality, digital skills, and barriers to use, across rural and urban communities, to inform decisions aimed at narrowing digital divides.
-Digital innovation Roles of policy in harnessing the benefits of emerging technologies, public interest innovation, responsible innovation.
-25 Platform and Internet policy Our work covers a range of themes related to renewed efforts to design policy frameworks for digital platforms, to revisit Section 230, and to address the market power of big tech.
+Governance of emerging technologies Roles of policy in harnessing the benefits of emerging technologies (e.g., 5G, 6G, IoT, AI), public interest innovation, responsible innovation.
+Platform and Internet policy Our work covers a range of themes related to renewed efforts to design policy frameworks for digital platforms, to revisit Section 230, and to address the market power of big tech.
 Information security With researchers in computer science and criminal justice we explore the economic, legal, behavioral, technical and policy aspects of cybersecurity.
-Foundations Work in this area develops foundational knowledge informing policy responses to challenges such as digital platform power, privacy, surveillance, data ethics, and the governance of AI.
+Foundations of information policy Work in this area develops foundational knowledge informing policy responses to challenges such as digital platform power, privacy, surveillance, data ethics, and the governance of AI.